- Introduction Toggle Introduction Menu

 Social Media Participation Guidelines

-As institutions of higher learning, Folsom Lake Colleges and the colleges of the Los Rios Community College District – by their very nature – embrace the free and open exchange of ideas.
-To that end, we are committed to the community’s First Amendment rights and the core values of free speech.
+As an institution of higher learning, Folsom Lake College – by its very nature – embraces the free and open exchange of ideas.
+To that end, we are committed to the community's First Amendment rights and the core values of free speech.

 We believe in fostering a thriving online community.
-We support the various channels of social networking – Facebook, Twitter, YouTube, Instagram, etc. – as valuable tools for engaging students, staff, faculty, alumni, friends, and supporters in a constructive two-way dialogue about the college and its mission.
+We support the various channels of social networking – Facebook, Twitter, YouTube, Instagram, and so on – as valuable tools for engaging students, staff, faculty, alumni, friends, and supporters in a constructive two-way dialogue about Folsom Lake College and its mission.

-All content, information, and views expressed on social media belong to the individuals posting the content, and do not necessarily reflect the official policies or positions of the college, the district, or its Board of Trustees.
+All content, information, and views expressed on social media belong to the individuals posting the content.
+These view do not necessarily reflect the official policies or positions of the college, district, or Board of Trustees.
 We are not responsible for unanswered posts or inaccurate information posted by others.

 Here are guidelines for engaging in Folsom Lake College social media platforms: